ecmwf/ecflow/docs/tutorial/getting_started/understanding-the-client.rst

 .. literalinclude:: src/understanding-the-client.py
    :language: python
-   :caption: How to ping ecflow server in python
+   :caption: How to ping ecFlow server in python

 **What to do**